- About the Mississippi River Delta Restoration Campaign – Informational fact sheet on the Mississippi River Delta Restoration Campaign.

 - "Pulsed" Land-Building Sediment Diversions – Many people think of river diversions as freshwater delivery systems that run constantly at a certain rate to control salinity.
 A “pulsed” sediment diversion may run only occasionally and uses scientific information to operate in a manner that delivers sediment as efficiently as possible to sediment-starved wetland basins.

-- Restore the Central Wetlands – In the early 1950s, the Central Wetlands was primarily a freshwater system dominated by cypress swamp (approx. 25% of the land area) and freshwater marsh (approx. 29% of the land area).
-In large part, because of saltwater conveyed by the Mississippi River Gulf Outlet (MRGO) shipping channel, the Central Wetlands is now a broken mix of open water, intermediate and brackish marsh, and patches of swamp (less than 20% of the 1950s swamp remains).
-Today, with the closure of the MRGO to navigation, there are ongoing efforts to achieve the vision of a restored Central Wetlands.
+- Restore the Central Wetlands – In the early 1950s, the Central Wetlands was primarily a freshwater system dominated by cypress swamp and freshwater marsh.
+Now, the Central Wetlands is a broken mix of open water, intermediate and brackish marsh, and patches of swamp.
+But, there are ongoing efforts to restore the area.